koksalmis/habits/readbook.md

-# Read 50 pages / daily
+# read 50 pages / daily

 ## put :fire: when you read